jdf3/TorStatus/doc/INSTALL.rst

 If you have not done so already, get the most preview of TorStatus:

     | $ git clone https://github.com/dcalderon/TorStatus
-    | $ git checkout preview
+    | $ git checkout preview2

 Now change directory to TorStatus/status and edit config.template such that TorStatus can connect to the database just built.
+Additionally, specify a cache_backend to be used for caching pages.
 Save these changes to a file called "settings.py".
 Note that if you are not using password verification for the "metrics" user in postgres, you may leave the 'password' field blank.